Estimated reading time: 8 minutes

 Don’t let the name fool you.
 It’s really not that friendly.
 Friendly fraud (aka Chargeback fraud) refers to the act of filing for a fraudulent refund from your payment company after you’ve received the order.
 A shocking and disheartening 81% of consumers openly admit to filing for chargebacks simply out of convenience.
 While the process of disputing a chargeback claim can be onerous, by providing plenty of documentation including a clear ToS you may be able to save yourself some serious money.
 You could also thwart a “Friendly” Fraudster in the process (which basically makes you Batman).

 While you usually won’t be facing legal action stemming from a transaction on your website, there is a possibility.
 This is especially true if the products you sell are high-value, or the order size is typically large.
 You likely won’t be heading to small claims court for a dispute over a candle.
 But an order of 400 candles for a wedding may be a different story.
-If your terms are not clear enough, you could lose out on legal fees and product cost (not to mention time and sanity), if a dispute ends up going to court.
+If your terms are not clear enough, you could lose out on legal fees and product costs (not to mention time and sanity), if a dispute ends up going to court.
 A sufficient ToS may not entirely prevent this, but it will deter some people who view small retailers as an easy target.

 Sure, they say any press is good press.
-But try telling that to a small business who is being flooded with unjust negative reviews.
+But try telling that to a small business that is being flooded with unjust negative reviews.
 You’ll never be able to make everyone happy.
 If someone is going to attempt to nuke your reputation online, a solid ToS won’t be able to stop them.
 However, you will have something you can point to in your calm and well-articulated replies.
 Keep in mind that 30% of consumers looked at review replies when forming their opinions about a business.

 What Should They Include?

 Generally speaking, your terms and conditions should serve a few main purposes: outline expectations, prevent abuse of service, and limit liability.
-Your ToS requirements will vary widely between industries, product type (ie. anything with an age requirement), location of operation (especially in regards to local laws), and even your company mission statement.
+Your ToS requirements will vary widely between industries, product types (ie. anything with an age requirement), location of operation (especially in regard to local laws), and even your company mission statement.
 There are, however, a few standard things you should consider when compiling or updating your ToS:

 - This section should address the information you provide about your items and your services, and its accuracy.
 If you get your products from a wholesaler (ie. you aren’t the manufacturer), then you likely take specs from them such as materials, ingredients, sizing, and images.
 While you do your best to ensure the information is accurate, mistakes do happen.
 Be sure to mention that the details provided are accurate to the best of your knowledge.